 The Careers Service has lots of useful information and resources to help you find a part time job.

-In the UK, workers pay income tax on all earnings above £10,000 per year.
-You will be taxed 20% on any money you earn if it is more than £11,000.
+In the UK, workers pay income tax on all earnings above £11,850 per year.

 You will need a National Insurance (NI) number if you want to work in the UK.

 Your NI number is your personal account number that records any National Insurance and income tax payments you make.
 It is made up of letters and numbers like this example: AB 12 34 56 C.

 Your NI number will be sent to you by post.
 You can start work while you are waiting for it.

 Most international students are allowed to work part time while they are in the UK.
 There may be immigration and visa restrictions.
 Make sure you know about the restrictions before you look for work.

 Work is strictly prohibited if you have a student visitor visa or stamp.
 This includes unpaid work, and work related to your course.

 Restrictions vary during the academic session and vacation periods.